Let’s talk about chick flicks today.

 The 1999 modernization of Shakespeare’s “The Taming of the Shrew” gave us the most badass female protagonist Kat, played by Julia Stiles, who basically defied every stereotype there was and was happy to do it.
 (Another character to learn from!)
 The movie was about a new student Cameron, played by a young Joseph Gordon-Levitt who is totally smitten with Kat’s younger sister and decides to set Kat up with the school’s bad boy, Patrick Verona, a.k.a young Heath Ledger to get around the sisters’ father’s strict rules on dating.
 The movie is also up there on the quotability quotient, has a strong female lead, hilarious moments and remains a pop-culture staple.
 (It’s also as old as me, which will always be a way of measuring time in these posts!)

 The most recent one on this list and in my opinion the best chick flick to come out in recent years, Easy A came out in 2010 with a screenplay partially inspired by ” The Scarlet Letter” and is still fresh as ever.
 Emma Stone plays Olive Penderghast a “clean-cut” high school student whose one lie is blown out of proportion by the school’s rumour mill and gives her a ‘reputation’, one that she embraces and owns, at least till she can.
 Olive might be one of my personal favourite teen movie protagonists and is definitely the most relatable.
 I love this movie and believe it is quite underrated, at least when compared to its more popular peers on this list.
 Definitely give it a watch, for the witty writing, Emma Stone’s brilliant acting and Amanda Bynes in her most recent movie role, if nothing else.

-THIS POST’S QUESTION: What was your favorite Dystopian fiction from the 2010s?
+THIS POST’S QUESTION: What is your Top 5 list of chick-flick recommendations?
 Comment below with what you think about it, I’d love to hear from you!